Dreaming of that ideal beach vacation with the kids this year?

 The Kohala Coast of Hawaii’s Big Island is an amazing area for families!
 It’s home to some of America’s most pristine white sand beaches and offers plenty of calm waters for everyone.

 Some of the area’s most popular spots are world-famous Hapuna Beach, Mauna Kea Beach and Spencer Beach Park.
-There are numerous others as well, but throughout the Kohala Coast you’ll find generally calm waters with shallow entries.
+There are numerous others as well, but throughout the Kohala Coast you’ll find generally calm waters with shallow entries, it’s easy to grab a car rental on Big Island and beach hop between them.
 These beaches also have services like well-stocked bathrooms and shower stations.

 Spencer Beach Park is generally regarded as the best for youngest kids thanks to its extremely flat water.
 It also offers a few big shade trees for crucial sun protection (though you’ll need to get there pretty early to snag one of them).
 Hapuna Beach has the prettiest sand in the area and lots of parking.
 There are a few shelters with picnic tables but they’re up the hill closer to the parking.